 Shahezah the witch raised her hooked staff high, high above into the sky, unlatched the hasp of a cloud and, with an ear-splitting crash, pulled down the stairs that led to the attic of heaven.

-The hairs on my neck stood up, and my head cracked in pain.
+The hairs on my neck sprang up, and my head cracked in pain.
 I looked for Gabbie.
 She was in the crowd that had formed, drawn from their picnics and outdoor gatherings and exercise routines.
 They strained their eyes upwards, along the diminishing silver chain of risers, upwards, to a tiny distant square of darkness which sat polyp black on the pure blue sky.

 She stood with one foot on the first step as she spoke, a hand on the railing that bordered one side of the staircase, her hooded robe flowing faintly in the breeze, her staff standing tall and erect on Mother Earth.